Harry Bridges: Coping with change

 Expulsion had no real effect, however, on either the ILWU or Bridges' power within it.
 The organization continued to negotiate agreements, with less strife than in the 1930s and 1940s, and Bridges continued to be reelected without serious opposition.
 The union negotiated a groundbreaking agreement in 1960, that permitted the extensive mechanization of the docks.
 Its leadership agreed to significantly reducing the number of longshore workers in return for generous job guarantees and benefits for those displaced by the changes.

 The agreement, however, highlighted the lesser status of less senior members, known as "B-men."
 Bridges reacted defensively to these workers' complaints, which had additional sting because many of the "B-men" were black and had worked hard to enter the union.
 The additional longshore work produced by the Vietnam War allowed Bridges to meet the challenge by opening up more jobs and making determined efforts to recruit black applicants.
 The ILWU later faced similar challenges from women, who found it even harder to enter the industry and the union.

 Bridges had difficulty giving up his position in the ILWU.
 He explored the possibility of merging it with the ILA or the Teamsters in the early 1970s.
-He retired in 1977 after ensuring that Louis Goldblatt, the long-time Secretary-Treasurer of the union and his logical successor, was denied the opportunity to replace him.
-He opposed Goldblatt.
+He retired in 1977 after ensuring that Louis Goldblatt, the long-time Secretary-Treasurer of the union and his logical successor but who he opposed, was denied the opportunity to replace him.

-On 28 July 2001, on what would have been Bridges' 100th birthday, the ILWU organized a week-long event celebrating the life of the union leader.
-This culminated in a march of more than 8000 unionists and supporters across the Vincent Thomas Bridge from Terminal Island to San Pedro, California.
-The longshoremen shut down the port for eight hours in honor of Bridges.